History of Vóden

 In the spring of 2018, David and Marguerite expressed a desire to bring together their Scandinavian and Balkan influences in a single repertoire.
 Vóden was born and gave its first concert in the summer of the same year.

-Today their aesthetics are expanded with the addition of sung pieces, and played in Bulgarian and Anatolian kavals.
+In 2021, their aesthetic was expanded with the addition of pieces sung, and played with Bulgarian and Anatolian kavals.

 Marguerite Lersteau